Military Technology

 A peculiar event occurred in August 2020 when the NGO Knowledge Ecology International (KEI) alerted the Pentagon of “Moderna’s failures to disclose DARPA funding in patented inventions.”

-In a letter sent to then Secretary of Defense Mark Esper and former DARPA program manager Amy Jenkins (who is now director at the Advanced Research Projects Agency for Health [ARPA-H]), KEI director James Love said:
+In a letter sent to then Secretary of Defense Mark Esper and former DARPA program manager Amy Jenkins (who is now a director at the Advanced Research Projects Agency for Health [ARPA-H]), KEI director James Love said:

 KEI examined the 126 patents assigned to ‘Moderna’ or ‘ModernaTx’ as well as 154 patent applications.
 Despite the evidence that multiple inventions were conceived in the course of research supported by the DARPA awards, not a single one of the patents or applications assigned to Moderna disclose US federal government funding.”